Gomagg/Django-URLS/README.md

 # Django-URLS
-Creating Super user and changing of the admin name
+Creating Super user and changing of the admin urls